Skip to Content

 Get Some Gloves

 The next item in the do as I say, not as I do category.
 I rarely wear gloves, but I should and so should you.
-I’m constantly picking things out of my hands, there is dirt under nails my that will never come out & my skin is permanently discolored.
+I’m constantly picking things out of my hands, there is dirt under nails my that will never come out & my skin is permanently tinted green.

 I have a few pair of cotton gloves that get really uncomfortable when they’re wet.
 I’m in New York, it’s always wet here so they aren’t my favorite.